iguv221/Projects/README2.md

 # Automated Online Sequential ESD (Python)

-This package includes Python codes for online sequential ESD(osESD), a variation of GESD tests.<br>
+This package includes Python codes for online sequential ESD(osESD), a variation of GESD tests.

-It is a statistical testing method for anomaly detection in univariate time series datasets.<br>
+It is a statistical testing method for anomaly detection in univariate time series datasets.

-We provide osESD and an automated grid search method auto-osESD.<br>
+We provide osESD and an automated grid search method auto-osESD.

-Auto-osESD can be used to find the best parameters for a specific dataset,<br>
+Auto-osESD can be used to find the best parameters for a specific dataset,

-using parameters either provided explicitly or basic parameters if not provided.<br>
+using parameters either provided explicitly or basic parameters if not provided.

 Original paper can be found in [LINK].